tshadowknight/SRW_Engine_MV_Docs/manual.md

 	Adds the specified amount to the player's funds.

+* addSubPilot mech\_id  slot actor\_id

+	Sets the specified actor as a subpilot for the specified mech in the specified slot(starts at 0).

 ## External Plugin commands

 These are plugin commands provided by external plugins.